weaveworks/ignite/docs/cli/ignite_vm_create.md

       --memory int           VM RAM in MiB (default 512) -n, --name string          Specify the name
   -s, --size string          VM filesystem size, for example 5GB or 2048MB (default "4GB")
+      --ssh[=<path>]         Enable SSH for the VM.
+If <path> is given, it will be imported as the public key.
+If just '--ssh' is specified, a new keypair will be generated. (default is unset, which disables SSH access to the VM)
 ```

 ### SEE ALSO